sebnitu/vrembem/docs/_packages/grid.md

 ## span

-Set the width, max-width and flex based on a column set using the `span` utility.
-Span widths are based on a column set based on the `$columns` variable.
+Set the width, max-width and flex basis on a column set using the `span` utility.
+Span widths are based on a column set based on the `$span-columns` variable.
 There are a number of options available:

-- `span-[col]`: Sets the number of columns an element should span.
-- `span-[col]-[breakpoint]`: Sets the number of columns an element should span based on a breakpoint condition.
+- `span-[col]-[breakpoint]` - Sets the number of columns an element should span with an optional breakpoint condition.
-- `span-auto`: Sets an elements width to `auto`.
+- `span-auto-[breakpoint]` - Sets an elements width to `auto` with an optional breakpoint condition.
-- `span-full`: Sets an elements width to `100%`.
+- `span-full-[breakpoint]` - Sets an elements width to `100%` with an optional breakpoint condition.

 <div class="scroll-box">
   <table class="table table_style_bordered table_zebra table_hover table_responsive_lg">